 We perform our annual impairment assessment for goodwill and other indefinite-lived intangible assets each year during the fourth quarter or more frequently if events or changes in circumstances indicate an impairment may be possible.
 We previously performed our annual impairment assessment for goodwill during the second quarter and changed the testing date due to the Merger in order to align the testing date between all reporting units.
 The change in testing date does not result in a material change in the method of our goodwill impairment assessment.
 We may consider qualitative factors to assess if it is more likely than not that the fair value for goodwill is below the carrying amount.
-If we determine in the qualitative assessment that it is more likely than not that the fair value of the reporting unit.
+If we determine in the qualitative assessment that it is more likely than not that the fair value is less than its carrying value, then we perform a quantitative assessment to determine the estimated fair value of the reporting unit.
 We may also elect to bypass the qualitative assessment and perform a quantitative assessment.